Combined major degrees

 The following combined major degrees involving Economics are available:

 Precisely which modules you study in each subject will vary according to whether you are taking a joint major or a triple major degree.
 They will also be determined by the requirements of your other major department(s).
-You will be guided on this when you enrol for your modules.
+Students are always offered guidance and advice when making these choices.

-Joint majors: you study 'Principles of Economics' and the appropriate Part I module provided by your other department.
-For your third Part I module you take either 'Applications of Economic Analysis' or a Part I module from any other department.
+Joint majors: you study 'Principles of Economics' and the appropriate Year I module provided by your other department.
+The third Year I module may be either 'Quantitative Methods for Economics' or a foundation module from any other department.

 Years 2 and 3

 Joint majors: you will devote exactly 50% of your time to each of the two subjects, typically taking four modules for each subject in both Year 2 and Year 3.